vele616/monorepo/packages/jobboard/website/content/jobs/salesforce-developer-gistia-TuxbF.md

 jobType: "other"

 companyWebsite: "https://gistia.breezy.hr/"
-summary: "To apply as a salesforce developer at Gistia, you preferably need to have some knowledge of: experience in: #ui/ux, #management, #marketing."
+summary: "To apply as a Salesforce Developer at Gistia, you preferably need to have some experience in: #management, #optimization, #sales."
 summaryBackup: "Gistia is looking for a salesforce developer that has experience in: #ui/ux, #management, #marketing."
 featured: 12
 ---